 Why You Want To Be A NSYSA Referee!|

 If you are a young person, refereeing will develop character and your bank account.
-It’s a great way to earn some money when you are too young to work at a restaurant or in the mall - our most active young referee made over $2,800 last season!
+It’s a great way to earn some money when you are too young to work at a restaurant or in the mall.

 Why is NSYSA Refereeing such a great part-time job?

 - Flexibility!
 Unlike most part-time jobs you can usually pick when you want to referee.

 - It’s an important role requiring commitment and decision-making skills that will impress future employers.

 - It can earn you four credits towards high school graduation and can meet the work experience requirement for graduation.

 - Community service work that looks good on resumes, scholarships and post-secondary applications.

-- It develops life skills: self-confidence, leadership, time management to name a few.
+- It develops life skills: self-confidence, leadership, and time management.

 If you are an adult, refereeing gets you from the sidelines into the action…

 - Help you get in better shape.

 - It’s a great way of staying in the game if you have stopped playing, coaching, or watching.

 - It’s a way of giving back to the community.

 If you are a family, it’s a chance to play and work together…

 - It’s a great way to spend time together – think of dad as a Centre Referee and daughter as an Assistant Referee or son and daughter as both Assistants.

 - It’s something to discuss at the dinner table and improve together.